kaptcha0/Quasar-Firewall/README.md

 > Note: Still under development, use at your own risk

 # Quasar Firewall
-An AI powered firewall designed to detect mallicious HTTP requests and decide weather to process them or not.
+An AI powered firewall designed to detect malicious HTTP requests and decide weather to process them or not.

 ## Python CLI Reference
 **Syntax:**